FAQ

 Very little!
 All are inspiring one-day student conferences made up of panel discussions, workshops and networking that look at the economics of law firms and the life of lawyers working in the UK legal profession.

-On the LawCareersNetLIVE application form you’ll be able to enter your first, second and third choice of desired location.
-Please choose the events that suit you best in terms of the timetable and sponsor firms.
+On the LawCareersNetLIVE application form you’ll be able to enter your first and second choice of desired location.
+Please note that the London event is always heavily subscribed.
+If you are based in and around Manchester, we’d recommend applying for the Manchester event.
 We’ll do our best to give everyone their preferred LawCareersNetLIVE location but due to high demand, this might not always be possible.

 show/hide

-If you receive a place at LawCareersNetLIVE, you’ll be asked to pay a refundable deposit of £20 for the Manchester and London events, or £10 for the Virtual event to secure your place.
+If you receive a place at LawCareersNetLIVE, you’ll be asked to pay a refundable deposit of £20 for the Manchester and London events.
 As spaces are limited, this is to secure your place.

 Successful applicants will be asked to pay the delegate holding fee using our secure online payment system.
 This only becomes due after you’ve been notified that you’ve been offered a place.